matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/CalculateEvolutionFilter.md

 A DataTable filter that calculates the evolution of a metric and adds it to each row as a percentage.

-**This filter cannot be used as an argument to [DataTable::filter()](/api-reference/Piwik/DataTable#filter)** since it requires corresponding data from another datatable.
-Instead, to use it, you must manually perform a binary filter (see the MultiSites API for an example).
+**This filter cannot be used as an argument to [DataTable::filter()](/api-reference/Piwik/DataTable#filter)** since it requires corresponding data from another DataTable.
+Instead, you must manually perform a binary filter (see the **MultiSites** API for an example).

 The evolution metric is calculated as: